pts/external-sk-libfido2/README.txt

 Compatibility:

-* OpenSSH 8.2p1 or later is needed, tested with OpenSH 8.2p1.
+* OpenSSH 8.2p1 or later is needed, tested and works with OpenSH 8.2p1.
-* Tested on Linux desktop with udev, more specifically Debian 10 Buster.
+* Tested and works on Linux desktop with udev, more specifically Debian 10 Buster.
-* Tested with libfido2 1.3.0, 1.3.1, 1.4.0.
+* Tested and works with libfido2 1.3.0, 1.3.1, 1.4.0.

 Client-side hardware dependencies: